pwittchen/spotify-cli-linux/README.md

 --version         shows version number
---status          shows song name and artist --statusshort     shows status in a short way
---song            shows the song name
+--status          shows song name and artist --statusshort     shows status in a short way --statusposition  shows song name and artist, with current playback position --song            shows the song name
 --songshort       shows the song name in a short way --artist          shows artists name